California’s Quantum Leap in Building Standards

 Certain exceptions may apply when energy efficient appliances and technologies are installed in the home.
 For example, single and multifamily homes may have a smaller solar system setup, if all thermostats have demand-responsive controls.
 Similarly, single-family homes with more than three habitable stories qualify for smaller systems.
 Other exceptions apply depending on solar access and shade.

-The standards are such that efficiency comes first, then solar, in order to avoid over generation of energy and reach zero net energy in buildings.
+The standards are such that efficiency comes first, then solar, in order to avoid over generation of energy and reach zero net energy in California buildings especially in specifically in our Nevada County service area.
 Builders and developers are encouraged to improve efficiency cost-effectively through high performance attics, walls, windows, and lights alongside developing technologies such as battery storage and heat pump water heaters.
 Then comes designing an appropriate solar array to offset any remaining demand.

 Who is responsible for designing and installing the solar system?
 How much does it cost?
 Who pays for it?